Shrewty/Shruti-repo/README.md

 Another issue I faced was when entering the 'git clone' command on cmd, I couldn't execute it as I had not installed GitHub so I figured that out and upon installation I could solve this issue.

+Other than that, there were minor bugs and fixes that I could resolve with a little bit of patient research.

 This is how I resolved the issues and successfully completed all the steps and tasks mentioned.